 Your renter score is calculated based on 6 different data points; age, years licence held, licence issue country, average driving score, prior rentals, and previous damage.
 Here’s a breakdown of each of these data points and why we use these to determine your renter score:

-Pricing for younger drivers will always be higher, as they’re statistically more likely to have an accident.
+The renter score for younger drivers will be higher, as they statistically have a higher risk profile.

 Years licence held

 If you’ve held your licence for a longer amount of time, your renter score will show you as less risk.
 This is based on the fact that you’ve had more years on the road and are likely a more experienced driver.

 Statistically, you’re less likely to have an accident if you’re driving in the country where your licence was issued.
 If you passed your test in another country this will impact your renter score.

 Average driving score

 This one’s simple - the better your average driving score, the lower your renter score!
 At the end of every rental, you’re given a driving score.
 This is calculated using telematics and takes into consideration various factors such as braking, speed, acceleration and more.
 Find out more here.

 The number of times you’ve rented with us will affect your renter score.
 The more rentals you’ve completed, the more experienced you are in using Karshare, and it’s likely that you’re more comfortable with driving different makes and models.

 If you’ve previously had a rental where minor or other damage occurred, it will affect your insurance and deposit rates.
 It’s standard for the cost of insurance to increase if there’s been evidence of previous damage, which is why previous damage will affect your renter score.